harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 1. Navigate to the target account.
 1. In the IAM dashboard, select **Identity Providers**, and then select **Add Provider**.
 1. In the **Add an Identity provider** screen, for **Provider type**, select **OpenID Connect**.
-1. Provide these required details of the OIDC provider from the source account:
+1. Provide these required details of the OIDC provider:

     * **Provider URL:** Use the URL you retrieved in Step 1.
     * **Audience:** Specify `sts.amazonaws.com`.